 Points discussed under this recommendation include:

-- Opioid dependence is estimated to be present in between 3-26 percent of primary care patients on opioids for chronic pain.
-The use of MAT is effective in preventing relapse in those with opioid use disorder.
+- Opioid dependence is estimated to be present between 3-26 percent of primary care patients on opioids for chronic pain.
+MAT is effective in preventing relapse in those with opioid use disorder.

 - MAT can be accomplished with buprenorphine or methadone and, in some cases, naltrexone.
-Naltrexone blocks opioids effects and can be given as daily oral therapy or as monthly injections.
+Naltrexone blocks opioid effects and can be given daily oral therapy or monthly injections.

 - Providers should be aware of community resources available to help patients get treatment for opioid use disorder.

-- The use of MAT in pregnant women with opioid use disorder improves maternal outcomes.
+- MAT in pregnant women with opioid use disorder improves maternal outcomes.
 Treatment should be with buprenorphine or methadone, not naltrexone.

 The CDC guidelines aim to enhance the communication between patients and providers regarding the risks and benefits of opioid treatment in chronic pain.
-It also looks to reduce risks of long-term opioid therapy and improve.
+It also looks to reduce the risks of long-term opioid therapy and improvement.